 I hope this is a balanced review of FoundersCard.
 The upshot is: if you use the benefits, you can do well to recoup the entire annual membership fee – and much more.
 If there’s nothing that appeals to you, skip it.

 I get enough return on my membership with the AT&T discount, which saves me $180 a year (this is irrelevant if you don’t have AT&T, of course).
 And all the other savings are easy and fun – which is the feeling I get from FoundersCard membership.
-I love checking the new perks and using the various discounts.
+I love checking the new perks and using the various discounts that appear through the year.

-Many of the built-in benefits are ancillary with many credit cards.
+Many of the built-in benefits are ancillary with co-branded credit cards.
 But here, you can access them without signing up for lots of cards.

 As long as the value remains, I’ll keep FoundersCard.
 The savings are easy, discounts pop up often, and they’re engaged in the end product and user experience.
 It’s excellent for small business owners looking to access many of the same travel, hotel, lifestyle, and business benefits usually given to large corporations.